 Race-related stress refers to the psychological distress associated with experiences of racism.
 When students of color experience racism, it not only causes problems in their social and economic lives, but also negatively impacts their physical and psychological health.
 Detrimental effects of race-related stress are:

 Intense emotional reactions

 - Paranoia or Mistrust

 - Muscle tension

 These psychological and physical effects can have a significant effect on your daily life.
-For example, if you feel isolated due to experiences of racism, you may be reluctant to interact with students from different racial/ethnic backgrounds or participate in campus activities, student organizations, intramural sports, classroom discussions, and study groups.
+For example, if you feel isolated due to racism, you may be reluctant to interact with students from different racial or ethnic backgrounds, or participate in campus activities, student organizations, intramural sports, classroom discussions, and study groups.

-You may also experience a phenomenon known as stereotype threat, which involves the fear that one’s actions will confirm existing stereotypes about a person’s self-identified racial/ethnic group.
-Students of color who experience stereotype threat may begin to believe that their peers do not regard them as individuals, but as representatives of their racial/ethnic group.
-The anxiety that often accompanies stereotype threat can have a negative effect on your performance on academic tasks such as class participation, assignments, and exams.
-Stereotype threat can also lead to an internalization of negative racial stereotypes about the capabilities of your racial/ethnic group.
+You may also experience a phenomenon known as stereotype threat, which involves the fear that one’s actions will confirm existing stereotypes about a person’s self-identified race or ethnic group.
+Students of color who experience stereotype threat may begin to believe that their peers do not regard them as individuals, but as representatives of their race or ethnic group.
+The anxiety that often accompanies stereotype threat can have a negative effect on your performance in academic tasks such as class participation, assignments, and exams.
+Stereotype threat can also lead to an internalization of negative racial stereotypes about the capabilities of your race or ethnic group.

 To combat the negative effects of race-related stress and produce positive outcomes, consider the following:

 - Build a support network.
-Connect with others who have similar experiences and feelings which can help you cope with and address incidents of racism.
+Connect with others who have similar experiences and feelings that can help you cope with and address incidents of racism.